zacklow28/tp/docs/UserGuide.md

 **Q**: Who is VitaBook for?
-**A**: VitaBook is for freelance or home-based nutritionists who need to keep track of patient profiles, dietary restrictions, medical notes, appointments, and reminders — all from a lightweight CLI app.
+**A**: VitaBook is for freelance or home-based nutritionists who need to keep track of patient profiles, dietary restrictions, medical notes, appointments, and reminders — all from a lightweight CLI application.

 **Q**: How is VitaBook different from a regular address book?
 **A**: In addition to patient details, VitaBook stores patient-specific information like gender, height, weight, dietary tags, allergies, priority levels, and meeting dates.
 It’s tailored to healthcare use cases.
-It’s optimized for fast typers, offers structured patient management, and prevents data entry mistakes with input validation.
+It’s offers structured patient management, and prevents data entry mistakes with input validation.

 **Q**: Do I need to install any special software to run VitaBook?
 **A**: You just need to have Java 17 installed.
-No installation is required — simply run the JAR file.
+No other special software is required — simply run the JAR file.

 **Q**: What kind of information can I store about a patient?
-**A**: You can store: name, phone, email, address, gender, height, weight, diet  (e.g., low sodium), meeting date, priority level (e.g. high), remarks and allergies (e.g., peanuts)
+**A**: You can store: name, phone, email, address, gender, height, weight, diet  (e.g., low sodium), meeting date, priority level (e.g. high), remarks and allergies (e.g., peanuts).

 **Q**:What happens when I delete a patient?
 **A**: All of their information (e.g. diet, priority, meeting date, medical notes) will be permanently deleted from the address book.

 **Q**: Can I undo a mistaken command?
 **A**: Yes, you can!
-Just write undo, followed by the patient index, the field to be changed, and the updated info
+The `undo` command will undo the last command that changed the patient list.

 **Q**: Can I add custom fields or conditions?
-**A**: Any other relevant info other than the fields provided can be added to the remark field as a workaround
+**A**: Any other relevant info other than the fields provided can be added to the remark field as a workaround.

 **Q**: Can I import data from another app or CSV file?
 **A**: Not yet — but you can manually edit the JSON file (data/addressbook.json) to add patients if you're comfortable